tmcw/today-i-learned/README.md

-# gotchas
+# today i learned

-Running list of underdocumented pitfalls.
+Running list of little interesting things I learn.
+Uninteresting things not included.
+Not guaranteed to be interesting for all / any audiences.

 ### Safari 10 and 11 don't _actually_ support let and const